Archive for September, 2008

 The impressions go into a box and are dispatched to the Lab, that mysterious place where ear molds are born.

 Now comes the fun part!
 (The other fun part, says Beanie.)
 What color ear molds do you want?
 The sky’s the limit.
-No, Bean, your brother isn’t getting the sparkles.
+No, Bean, you can’t have a pair of sparkly ones for yourself.

 What color did he get?
 You’ll have to wait two weeks to find out.